Home » Computer Guides » Windows Guides » How To Setup Your Windows Start Menu.

 Windows 10 Start menu open.
 Live tiles and programs list are indicated by callouts.

-Live tiles & programs list in Windows 10.
+Live tiles and programs list in Windows 10.

 Settings icon and Power button indicated on Windows 10 Start menu.